-A former painter and filmmaker, Dave King is the author of the novel The Ha-Ha, named one of the best books of 2005 by The Washington Post, The Christian Science Monitor, and The Pittsburgh Tribune-Review.
-Several foreign language editions are in print, and a film is currently in development from Warner Brothers Pictures.
-Professor King's poetry has appeared in The Paris Review, among other venues, and his criticism in The Village Voice.
-An essay, "BOOM," most recently appeared in Nuovi Argomenti, in a translation by the Italian poet Massimo Gezzi.
-Professor King's interests center on art, language, and the imagination, with a special curiosity about work that reinvents form, crosses genres, or bridges apparently disparate modes of the creative process; he is interested in translation for related reasons.
+A former painter and filmmaker, Dave King is the author of the novel The Ha-Ha, which was named one of the best books of 2005 by The Washington Post, The Christian Science Monitor, and The Pittsburgh Tribune-Review.
+Several foreign language editions are in print, and a film is currently in development from Pigeon Productions.
+King's poetry has appeared in The Paris Review, among other venues, his fiction in Fence, and his criticism in The Village Voice.
+An essay, "BOOM," recently appeared in Nuovi Argomenti, in a translation by the Italian poet Massimo Gezzi.
+King's interests center on art, language, and the imagination, with a special curiosity about work that reinvents form, crosses genres, or bridges apparently disparate modes of the creative process; he is interested in translation for related reasons.
 Among other awards, King is a Fellow in Literature of the American Academy in Rome.

 Teaching and Research Interests

-fiction and poetry; writing, rhetoric and translation; art and art history; film and film history; folklore; politics
+fiction and poetry; writing, rhetoric and translation; art and art history; film and film history; politics and queer issues.

 B.F.A., The Cooper Union, 1980 M.F.A., Columbia University, 2000